Frosty-Animal/Computer-Architecture/lab1/README.md

 ```
 git clone --recurse-submodules https://github.com/<yourgithubid>/cvw.
 ```
 Be sure to update the command by switching out <yourgithubid> with your actual github ID.
-After you have done this you wil need to setup your Wally enviroment which can be done by using the folloing command:
+After you have done this you wil need to setup your Wally enviroment as seen in 2.2 which can be done by using the folloing command:
 ```
 source ./setup.sh.
 ```